kallisons/MicrobeReminModel_v1.0/README.md

 Input files
 -------------------
 **Forcing File**
-The model forcing input file has no header and contains the following comma delimited columns:
+The model forcing input file for MRM1D has no header and contains the following comma delimited columns:

 * day
 * hour and minute in the hhmm format